catamphetamine/anychan/README.md

     // (optional)
     // (currently not used)
     //
-    // Should be `true` if the provider supports "global" thread search
+    // Should be `true` if the data source supports "global" thread search
     // by calling `.findThreads()` method without `channelId` parameter.
     //
     supportsGlobalThreadSearch: boolean?,